joinair/airdoc/source/includes/air/_timeoff_app.md

  Id  | Description
 ---- | -----------
-person.unauthorizedAction | Throws if not admin make request. timeOffPolicy.timeOffPolicyNotFound | Throws if not exists policy with this id.
+person.unauthorizedAction | Throws if request is not made by admin. timeOffPolicy.timeOffPolicyNotFound | Throws if policy with this id does not exist.

 ## Get policies setup progress